textpattern/textpattern.github.io/administration/plugins-panel.md

 ### Plugin installation errors

-Sometimes large plugins can cause problems when you select the **Install button**, you might see the following error...
+Sometimes large plugins can cause problems when you select the **Install button**, you might see the following error…

 Badly formed or empty plugin code.
 {: .alert-block .error}